Medical-Fitness Technicians

 • Arm Muscle Fitness Tests: Extensor Score 57.5 + Flexor Score 63.0 = 120.5 / 2 = 60.3% Arm Muscle Fitness Score

 * Participants only do 1 of the 2 Aerobic Tests.
-The Shuttle Test result is used for this example.
+The Shuttle Test result was used for this example.

-Note: Since the Aerobic Fitness Score is given double weight because of its higher impact on health, disease prevention, and longevity, the the sum of the Scores is divided by 5 to the weighted average.
+Note: Since the Aerobic Fitness Score is given double weight (because of its higher impact on health, disease prevention, and longevity), the sum of the Scores is divided by 5 to produce the weighted average.

 Interpretation